+HIST 2913 [0.5 credit]

+History of Oil

+Explores the history of oil from the ancient period to the present day.
+The course uses a transnational approach designed to introduce students to the interconnected histories of oil in countries across the world.
+(Field e).
+Includes: Experiential Learning Activity Lectures three hours a week.

-HIST 2911 [1.0 credit] History of Science
+HIST 3000 [0.5 credit]

-The history of science from Antiquity to the atomic age.
-(Field a, b, or e).
-Precludes additional credit for HIST 3201 (no longer offered).
-Lectures/groups three hours a week.

-HIST 3000 [0.5 credit] Topics in Ancient History
+Topics in Ancient History

 A study of a selected topic in ancient history.
 (Field a).
 Also listed as CLCV 3000.

 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.

 Lectures three hours a week.

-HIST 3001 [0.5 credit] History at the Movies

-Considering opportunities offered by historical feature film in the representation of the past, focusing on how historical themes and subjects have been treated in feature films, cinematic uses of the past, the role of film in shaping public memory and understanding the past.
-(Field e).
+HIST 3001 [0.5 credit] History at the Movies Considering opportunities offered by historical feature film in the representation of the past, focusing on how historical themes and subjects have been treated in feature films, cinematic uses of the past, the role of film in shaping public memory and understanding the past.
+(Field Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.
+Lectures three hours a week.

+HIST 3005 [0.5 credit] Medieval Aristocratic Life A general examination of the life of European ruling elites from the ninth to the 13th century, with special reference to the Anglo-Norman and French experiences of noble power, conduct, and prestige.
+(Field a).
 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.
 Lectures three hours a week.

-Medieval Aristocratic Life

-A general examination of the life of European ruling elites from the ninth to the 13th century, with special reference to the Anglo-Norman and French experiences of noble power, conduct, and prestige.
-(Field a).
+HIST 3006 [0.5 credit] Medieval Religious Life A general examination of European religious life from the fourth to the fourteenth centuries, with special reference to the cultural and intellectual worlds of medieval monks, nuns, and clerics.
+(Field a or e).
 Prerequisite(s): a 2000-level history course, or third-year standing and 1.0 credit in history.
 Lectures three hours a week.